 SCI 240 : Introduction to Oceanography

 This course is a study of the inter-relationships among geological, chemical, physical, and biological processes and systems in the world's oceans.
 Emphasis is placed on methods of the collection of oceanographic data as well as its interpretation and significance to the current world problems, including global climate change.
 The course is designed for students with a strong interest in the marine environment who have some preliminary background in one of the traditional areas of environmental science, namely biology, chemistry, or geology.
 Although the course does not require advanced mathematical skills, lab exercises may require simple computations, graphing, and map reading.
+Prerequisite: One semester of a college-level laboratory science with a grade of C or better, or completion of CHM 090 with a grade of B or better, or permission of the instructor.
 Three hours of lecture and two hours of laboratory per week.
-Competency met: Scientific Reasoning and Discovery Fall, Spring, Summer
+Instructional Support Fee applies.
+Competency met: Scientific Reasoning and Discovery (3.0) 4 credits Fall, Spring, Summer